 HANUSZ, Jan.
-Kołodziejówka near Stanislawów (then Austrian Galicia) 13.7.1858 — Paris 26.7.1887.
+Kołodziejówka near Stanislawów (then in Austrian Galicia, now Kolodiivka in Ukraina) 13.7.1858 — Paris 26.7.1887.
 Polish (Austrian) Indo-Iranian, Slavic, Armenian and Gipsy Scholar.
-Born in a village in east of Lesser Poland (Małopolska), son of Józef H. Matriculated from Gymnasium 1877.
+Born in a village in the east of Lesser Poland (Małopolska), son of Józef H. Matriculated from gymnasium 1877.
 In 1877-81 studies of classic and Slavonic philology at Cracow, then further studies of Indo-Iranian, Slavic and IE linguistics at Leipzig (under Brugmann, Leskien, Curtius and Windisch).
-One term indological studies at Berlin under Weber, Oldenberg and J. Schmidt.
+One term Indological and IE studies at Berlin under Weber, Oldenberg and J. Schmidt.
 Ph.D.
 1882 Leipzig (on stress of Byelorussian nouns).
 In 1884 moved to Vienna, where further studies (under Bühler and Fr.
 Müller) and habilitation in Sanskrit and Comparative Linguistics.
 In Vienna he taught Sanskrit and IE linguistics and conducted research on Armenian, which he learnt from local Mekhitarists.
 A few months also field-work in the Armenian village Koty in eastern Poland.
 In 1887 he went to Italy to study on local Albanian, Slavic and Greek dialects, then to Paris in order to go to the U.K. to study on Celtic languages, but died suddenly in typhus before he could receive the new chair of Sanskrit and comparative IE linguistics at Cracow University.

 – “Beiträge zur armenischen Dialektologie”, WZKM 1, 1887, 181-197, 281-313; 2, 1888, 63-70, 124-132, 291-308; 3, 1889, 38-50 “O języka Ormian polskich”, Rozprawy A.V.
 Wydz.
 Filol.
 11, 1885 & 13, 1889.